SpectralSequences/latex/README.md

 - Big ranges like 0 - 600 now work, provided that you provide an appropriate scale
 - Big range like 600 - 700 no longer will cause an overflow
 - Labels now are rectangle nodes so they don't shift down if they are very wide
-- Fixed a bug with ranges in sseqpage environment
+- Fixed a bug with ranges and the sseqpage environment where classes lying outside the printed range would enlarge the range even if an explicit range was specified.
 - The chess grid works correctly now